-In "Valley of the Vampires" in Creepy #28 vampires were humanoids with the ears, wings and feet of a bat.
-Their supposed weakness to garlic, holy water and crosses was a myth perpetuated by them, but they could be harmed by ordinary bullets.
+In "Valley of the Vampires" in Creepy #28 vampires are humanoids with the ears, wings and feet of a bat.
+Their supposed weakness to garlic, holy water and crosses is a myth perpetuated by them, but they can be harmed by ordinary bullets.

 Durham Red of Strontium Dog is immune to diseases and toxins and doesn't age.
 She has long fangs and uses them to drink blood from people and animals, which she needs to survive.
 Red's condition is never treated as supernatural, and it isn't.
 Rather, it is a form of mutation caused by strontium-90 fallout, which happened to cause a condition similar to folkloristic vampirism in her particular case.

 Fiends of the Eastern Front: Subverted; the vampires play almost every single vampire trope straight.
 They drink blood, are hurt by sunlight so they only appear during the night, they sleep in coffins, they don't have reflections, they can turn into both bats and wolves (as well as mist), they're vulnerable to crosses and garlic, they can't cross water, and can be killed by decapitation, fire, silver bullets, and a stake to the heart.
 About the only one missing is the vampire invitation.